49LabsAI/SovSeal/README.md

 5. **Wait**: Blockchain enforces the time-lock until unlock timestamp
 6. **Unlock**: Recipient decrypts and plays content after timestamp passes

+## 🎯 Product Concepts

+### The Vault (Digital Wills)
+For estate planners and HNWIs — secure, legally-admissible digital will supplements with multi-heir designation and social recovery.

+### The Shield (Whistleblower Deterrence)
+For journalists and activists — dead man's switch with automated release if check-ins are missed.

+### The Escrow (B2B Asset Handover)
+For legal professionals — cryptographic proof of content integrity with time-locked document releases.

 ## 🛠️ Tech Stack

 - **Framework**: Next.js 14+ with App Router